Understanding

 FSCS vs Safeguarding (Important Difference)

 Safeguarding is used by e-money institutions rather than banks.
-These firms must keep customer funds in separate, ring-fenced accounts with major banks so the money cannot be used for lending or operational expenses.
+These firms must keep customer funds in separate, ring-fenced accounts.

 What Happens if a Bank Fails?